 I’m trying to get my thoughts straight on finishing Hogan’s New Significance of Learning, alongside a 2006 article I came across in Pedagogies by a chap called Michael Apple who writes well and says a lot of things I agree with.
-However he only ever references his own work – check out the terminal reference list – which gives the impression that he feels he is foodstuffsa lone wolf in considering these issues.
+However he only ever references his own work – check out the terminal reference list – which gives the impression that he feels he is a lone wolf in considering these issues.
 He clearly isn’t – Taylor and Francis’ very handy ‘users also read’ column directed me to a whole collection of similar writings – many in the Journal of Education Policy.
 One of the key messages of Hogan’s book is that educators need to get themselves stuck in with the policy makers rather than attack their decisions from dreaming spires through journals they don’t read, and it is with this in mind that I plan to consider more of these articles in the coming weeks.

 Apple, M. W. (2006) Understanding and interrupting neoliberalism and neoconservatism in education.
 Pedagogies, 1 (1) p21-26